mit-satori/getting-started/satori-getting-started.rst

 rerun your code, without waiting for new resources each time.
 However, once you have a script that you are fairly confident will run without need for intervention, it's time to move on to a batch job.

+Visit the `Interactive Jobs <https://mit-satori.github.io/satori-workload-manager-using-lsf.html#interactive-jobs>`__ section to see how to start an interactive session using the exisitng LSF workload manager.

-Visit the `Interactive Jobs <https://mit-satori.github.io/satori-workload-manager.html#interactive-jobs>`__ section to see how to start an interactive session.
+**Note** Satori is in the process of being migrated to the SLURM Workload manager.
+Visit the `Interactive Jobs <https://mit-satori.github.io/satori-workload-manager-using-slurm.html#interactive-jobs>`__ section to see how to start an interactive session using the new  SLURM workload manager.

 Running Batch Jobs
 ------------------